miterosan/ShockedIsaac/readme.md

 ## Installation

+You need a current version of the [dotnet sdk](https://dotnet.microsoft.com/en-us/download)

 1. Copy the client folder to "C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\mods"
 2. Rename the folder to shockedisaac.
 3. Start the server using ```dotnet run```.